Scary news out of New York City this morning: A cyclist in Brooklyn's

 that police at the scene weren't interested in finding out why that

 rope was there in the first place.
-The official accident report states
+The official collision report states

 that Wilhelm simply "ran over a rope," and no crime report was filed.